-- A conference includes players in the field leaving their position and going to the dugout for instructions, regardless of whether 'Time' has been requested or not. - Should a coach/manager notify a change of pitchers to the plate umpire, either before or after crossing the foul line, it is not a charged conference. - 3.
-The conference is over when the manager/coach crosses the foul line returning to the dugout. - 4.
-Conferences are accumulative and do not start over with a new pitcher entered into the game. - 5.
-If all three conferences are not used in the first seven innings, they are lost and a team must then follow the one per extra inning rule. - 6.
-It is not a charged conference for the defense if: - I. They confer during a charged offensive conference, provided they are ready to play when the offense is ready. - II.
-They shout instructions from the dugout.

-III.
-A manager playing in the game confers with any defensive player, however an umpire may control meetings between a playing manager and a pitcher by first issuing a warning and then ejecting the playing manager.
+- 8.8.2.1 A conference includes players in the field leaving their position and going to the dugout for instructions, regardless of whether 'Time' has been requested or not. - 8.8.2.2 Should a coach/manager notify a change of pitchers to the plate umpire, either before or after crossing the foul line, it is not a charged conference. - 8.8.2.3 The conference is over when the manager/coach crosses the foul line returning to the dugout. - 8.8.2.4 Conferences are accumulative and do not start over with a new pitcher entered into the game. - 8.8.2.5 If all three conferences are not used in the first seven innings, they are lost and a team must then follow the one per extra inning rule. - 8.8.2.6 It is not a charged conference for the defense if: - 8.8.2.6.1 They confer during a charged offensive conference, provided they are ready to play when the offense is ready. - 8.8.2.6.2 They shout instructions from the dugout. - 8.8.2.6.3 A manager playing in the game confers with any defensive player, however an umpire may control meetings between a playing manager and a pitcher by first issuing a warning and then ejecting the playing manager.

-Effect: Sec.
-8b: The fourth, and each additional charged conference in a seven-inning game, or for any charged conference in excess of one per inning in an extra inning game, shall result in the pitcher, who is the listed pitcher at the time of the excess conference, being declared an Illegal Pitcher who may not pitch again for the remainder of the game.
+Effect: The fourth, and each additional charged conference in a seven-inning game, or for any charged conference in excess of one per inning in an extra inning game, shall result in the pitcher, who is the listed pitcher at the time of the excess conference, being declared an Illegal Pitcher who may not pitch again for the remainder of the game.
 NOTE: A declared Illegal Pitcher can play another position on defense but cannot pitch again.

-- c.
-Conferences will not be charged if they take place at any time when the umpire has suspended play. - d.
-The first correction of a pitching distance used by any pitcher in that inning.
+- 8.8.3 Conferences will not be charged if they take place at any time when the umpire has suspended play. - 8.8.4 The first correction of a pitching distance used by any pitcher in that inning.
 Effect: For every correction thereafter, a conference shall be charged.

-9. Home Run Rule (Unified)
+8.9 Home Run Rule (Unified)

-A. A limit of over-the-fence home runs will be used in all Unified divisions.
+8.9.1 A. A limit of over-the-fence home runs will be used in all Unified divisions.
 The following limitations are per team per game: Two (2)